GKNSB/gauCleaner/README.md

 ## gauCleaner
-Perform a cleanup on gau results
+Perform a cleanup on gau results.
 Clean-up gau output file from duplicates.
 Helper script that only keeps valid results based on unique combinations of urls and parameters.
 For instance:

 ```